|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 After six years, this act was amended by the Superfund Amendments and Reauthorization Act (SARA).

 On December 30, 2009, the US EPA issued an Advanced Notice of Proposed Rulemaking concerning Superfund financial responsibility which would require that classes of facilities maintain financial responsibility consistent with the degree and duration of risk associated with the production, transportation, treatment, storage or disposal of hazardous substances.
 While not restoring the old funding mechanism, this proposed rule would reduce the likelihood of a major hazardous materials operator going bankrupt and leaving taxpayers to pay for the cleanup.
-We'll post further updates on the rulemaking process as it evolves.
+Like all good ideas, this one wilted under the pressure of special interests and the US taxpayer continues to fund the system.

 Under CERCLA, two responses to closed, abandoned or illegal hazardous waste sites are: